Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Results

-We also tested the hierarchical annealing process in random networks \cite{erdds1959random}, where the probability of two nodes being connected is uniform.
+We also tested the Hierarchical annealing process in random networks \cite{erdds1959random}, where the probability of two nodes being connected is uniform.
 The topology of Erd\H{o}s-R\'enyi networks has been well characterized and is considered a valid null system for multiple graphs and topological metrics in biological systems.
-Again, our solution produced comparably optimal solutions for all algorithms (Fig. \ref{fig:random-nets}c).
+Again, our solution produced comparably optimal solutions for all algorithms (Fig. \ref{fig:random-nets}e-f).
+Similarly to the Barabasi-Albert systems, the DQM and simulated annealing solutions were competitive at the expense of computational tractability and the need for a priori sets of communities to detect.

 Finally, we studied the performance of the hierarchical quantum annealing solution in directed scale-free networks generated using the preferential attachment mechanism \cite{bollobas2003}.
-Again, our solution resulted in high-quality community structures for multiple network sizes (Fig. \ref{fig:random-nets}d), and even in important increments in certain cases w.r.t. the classical benchmarks (Fig. \ref{fig:random-nets}e).
+Again, our solution resulted in high-quality community structures for multiple network sizes (Fig. \ref{fig:random-nets}g-j).
+Both DQM and simulated annealing could resolve these systems, but with a slight underperformance.

-To further study the robustness of the quantum solutions, we studied the behavior of the hierarchical annealing process as a function of the power-law exponent.
-For that, we generated multiple networks of different sizes following the preferential attachment mechanism described previously, each one with significantly different power-law structures, and potential hierarchies (see Methods).
-We compared the hierarchical annealing process against the Louvain and Leiden algorithms finding very similar solutions in terms of the modularity index.
+To further study the robustness of the quantum solutions, we studied the behavior of the Hierarchical annealing process as a function of the power-law exponent.
+For that, we generated multiple networks of different sizes following the preferential attachment mechanism described previously, each one with significantly different power-law structures and potential hierarchies.
+We compared the Hierarchical annealing process against the Louvain and Leiden algorithms, finding very similar solutions in terms of the modularity index.
 Even more, the solutions showed the same inverse relationship on the power-law structure as the classical counterparts (Fig. \ref{fig:topology}a).